sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

 VITIS_HLS_BIN = VITIS_HLS_PATH / "bin" / "vitis_hls"
 ```

 HLSFactory provides helper functions to set up the working directory and tool paths.
 The `get_work_dir` function looks for a variable/key in an `.env` file called `HLSFACTORY_WORK_DIR`.
 The `get_tool_paths` function looks for variables/keys in an `.env` file called `HLSFACTORY_VITIS_HLS_PATH` and `HLSFACTORY_VIVADO_PATH`.
-These helper functions can also search in other places for the variables/keys; see [](hlsfactory.utils) module API documentation for more info.
+These helper functions can also search in other places for these variables; see the [](hlsfactory.utils) module API documentation for more information.

-For this demo please set the `HLSFACTORY_WORK_DIR`, `HLSFACTORY_VITIS_HLS_PATH`, and `HLSFACTORY_VIVADO_PATH` variables in an local `.env` file to the paths of your working directory where you want to store and build the designs, the path to the Xilinx Vitis HLS tool, and the path to the Xilinx Vivado tool.
+For this demo, please set the `HLSFACTORY_WORK_DIR`, `HLSFACTORY_VITIS_HLS_PATH`, and `HLSFACTORY_VIVADO_PATH` variables in a local `.env` file to the paths of your working directory where you want to store and build the designs, the path to the Xilinx Vitis HLS tool, and the path to the Xilinx Vivado tool.
 You can also modify the code to define these paths directly in the script as `pathlib.Path` objects.

 ## Dataset Setup